jawinn/Web-Dev-Contract/web-development-contract.md

 <h2>Payments</h2>

-<p>I am sure you understand how important it is as a small business that you pay the invoices that I send you promptly.
-You agree to stick to the following payment schedule, which will be as follows, but may be revised based on further conversations between us.</p>
+<p>You agree to stick to the following payment schedule, which will be as follows, but may be revised based on further conversations between us.</p>

 <ul>
 <li>[% INITIAL PERCENTAGE] of total estimated maximum fee payable prior to work commencing: [$ INITIAL PERCENTAGE VALUE]</li>